netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 In the case of concurrent multipathing, detailed metadata provides information about any links where different paths overlap and about the properties of these links.
-This allows, for example, choosing paths such that they don't share low low bandwidth links.
+This allows, for example, choosing paths such that they don't share low bandwidth links.

 This is useful for developing or improving network related algorithms, for example for path selection, or more informed algorithms for congestion control.

-This dosument identifies and categorizes multipath usage scenarios, discusses guidelines for path selection algorithms and finally suggests how these may be applicable to congestion control algorithms.
+This document first identifies and categorizes multipath usage scenarios ({{categories}}), then discusses guidelines for path selection algorithms and suggests how these may be applicable to congestion control algorithms, without discussing the later in detail ({{algorithms}}).

-Other algorithms, such as for congestion control, are not discussed in detail but possible benefits of detailed path metadata are indicated.
+Finally, in order to facilitate these algorithms, this documents contains suggestions for API design and general use in applications ({{api}}).

 As a practical example of a PAN and how path metadata can be made available and path selection and routing can be implemented, we refer to the SCION {{SCION-CP}}, {{SCION-DP}}.

 ## SCION